telefonicaid/iot-activation/docs/Readme_doc.md

-# Welcome to IoT Activation of Telefónica
+# Welcome to Telefónica Activation Programme #IoT

 We welcome you to The IoT World.
 These tutorials are designed to assist you in your beginnings and resolve any doubts that may arise you.